Internship in Clinical Pathology

 After sufficient training, the intern will share after hours on-call duty with the clinical pathology residents, limited to performing crossmatches and cell counts and cytologic preparation of fluids.
 A faculty member is always assigned to provide backup support.
 The intern will receive instruction from our team of four board-certified clinical pathologists during regularly scheduled group teaching sessions, alongside our clinical pathology residents.
 These sessions will allow for exposure to cytology and chemistry cases, in which pathophysiologic mechanisms of disease are highlighted.
 Attendance at and participation in our 8-week clinical pathology course in the veterinary curriculum is an expectation.

 Rotations in other laboratory sections of the AHDC, as well as the Cornell University Hospital for Animals, Equine Hospital, and Nemo Farm Animal Hospital can be arranged based on the individual's interests and time constraints of the program.
 Upon satisfactory completion of all requirements of the internship program, a "Certificate of Internship" in Clinical Pathology will be awarded.

-Applicants should electronically submit a letter of intent and curriculum vitae to Dr. Ashleigh Newman at email@example.com.
+Applicants should electronically submit a letter of intent, curriculum vitae, and official veterinary school transcripts to Internship Coordinator, Dr. Ashleigh Newman at firstname.lastname@example.org.
 Three letters of professional recommendation are also required and should be emailed to Dr. Newman, directly by the referees.
-Official veterinary school transcripts should be mailed by the institution to the following address:

 Applicants from both foreign and American colleges of veterinary medicine are welcome to apply.
 Preference is generally given to applicants from AVMA accredited colleges.
 Diversity and Inclusion are a part of our heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans and Individuals with Disabilities.